slapec93/dashboardr/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

 This repository is part of a university thesis.
+The documentation can be found in a separate repository in Latex format.

 Things you may want to cover: